PoonamKorade/BigDataProject/README.md

 4. After this you are ready to run the job.
 This is the command hadoop jar ~/Downloads/sort-map-reduce-master/mapreduce-sort-example/target/mapreduce-sort-example-0.0.1-SNAPSHOT-jar-with-dependencies.jar /inputFile /outputFile

-# Note 1 : smallOutputFile shouldn't be a file which is already in the directory.
+Note 1 : smallOutputFile shouldn't be a file which is already in the directory.
 Your job wouldn't run if you'll do so, so just name a file which is not already created.

-# Note 2 : If you'll get an error related to META-INF/LICENSE just run this command, probably the write permissions are creating problem.
-zip -d ~/Downloads/sort-map-reduce-master/mapreduce-sort-example/target/mapreduce-sort-example-0.0.1-SNAPSHOT-jar-with-dependencies.jar META-INF/LICENSE
+Note 2 : If you'll get an error related to META-INF/LICENSE just run this command, probably the write permissions are creating problem then run below command zip -d ~/Downloads/sort-map-reduce-master/mapreduce-sort-example/target/mapreduce-sort-example-0.0.1-SNAPSHOT-jar-with-dependencies.jar META-INF/LICENSE

-# Note 3 : If you'll receive any errors related to safemode run this command
-hdfs dfsadmin -safemode leave
+Note 3 : If you'll receive any errors related to safemode run this command hdfs dfsadmin -safemode leave

 5. You'll find the output file here